What It's About

 Just as we carried that load so competently just a short time ago, there will be again that confidence that is now eroded to dust.

-As we smile, even through gritted teeth, and imagine just how colossal the burden feels, we think of that distant of confidence — it seems so far off.
+As we smile, even through gritted teeth, and imagine just how colossal the burden feels, we think of that distant confidence — it seems so far off.
 But truthfully, it wasn’t long ago it was ours and it won’t be too long before it returns.
 Claim this by faith.

 Be encouraged by the fact that you’re not alone in feeling alone.
 In feeling like life’s so unfair.
 In enduring the anxiety that ‘it probably won’t happen’ but being controlled by the fact that might just might.
 In this, you’re so very human and utterly normal.